lara-zeus/bolt/docs/getting-started/configuration.md

 ## Configuration

+There is two different set of configuration, for filament, and for the frontend pages

+## Filament Configuration

 to configure the plugin Bolt, you can pass the configuration to the plugin in `adminPanelProvider`

 these all the available configuration, and their defaults values